Sixth Party System: Dating

-Seventh Party System
+Proposed Seventh Party System

+Some scholars and pundits have also posited that the Sixth Party System has ended while the Seventh Party System is forming or has begun.
 Mark D. Brewer and L. Sandy Maisel speculate that "in the wake of Donald Trump's 2016 presidential victory, there is now strengthening debate as to whether we are entering a new party system as Trump fundamentally reshapes the Republican party and the Democratic party responds and evolves as well."

-Some also argue that it started in 2008, 2012, or 2020, or that the sixth party system has ended while the seventh has not yet started and that the current party system is a transition phase between the two.
-No Republican has won the nationwide popular vote since George W. Bush in 2004.
+One argument for a Seventh Party System is a shift in demographics and voting patterns.
+Non-whites, who predominantly vote Democratic, have grown as a share of the population, and previously Republican-leaning secular college-educated whites have moved to the left.
+At the same time, Republicans have made significant inroads with white voters without a college degree, while holding steady with evangelical voters.

+Another noteworthy feature of presidential elections in the 21st century is a consistent Democratic lean in the popular vote.
+Republicans have lost the popular vote in seven out of the last nine presidential elections.
+The re-elections of George W. Bush (in 2004) and Donald Trump (in 2024) were the only Republicans who were able to win both the electoral college and the popular vote since 1988, standing in significant contrast to the Republican victory streak in the late Fifth and early Sixth Party Systems.

+Under the theory that third party realignments determine the beginning of new party systems, it could be argued that the Seventh Party System began around 2008, when the Independents/Reform voters of 1980, 1992 and 1996 realigned into the Democratic Party, making the Democrats the dominant party in the White House since 2008.
+This realignment would explain the North and West Coast shifting from competitive regions to Democratic strongholds after 2008, as well as explain the newly competitive nature of suburban states.

 Possible dealignment period

-One possible explanation for the lack of an agreed-upon beginning of the Sixth Party System is that there was a brief period of dealignment immediately preceding it.
+One possible explanation for the lack of an agreed-upon beginning of the Sixth Party System is the brief period of dealignment immediately preceding it.
 Dealignment is a trend or process whereby a large portion of the electorate abandons its previous partisan affiliation without developing a new one to replace it.
 Ronald Inglehart and Avram Hochstein identify the time period of the American dealignment as 1958 to 1968.
 Although the dealignment interpretation remains the consensus view among scholars, a few political scientists argue that partisanship remained so powerful that dealignment was much exaggerated.